Academic Calendar 2023/24

 Course Title Credits

-AGRI 183 Farm and Equipment Safety 3
+AGRI 183 On-Farm Occupational Health and Safety 3

 AGRI 203 Fundamentals of Integrated Pest Management 3